We receive a lot of enquiries asking us ‘how to start a fashion business’ and so we have put together this guide for aspiring fashionista’s!

 A Fashion Business is not a cheap Startup!

-In fact, it is probably one of the most financially demanding types of business you can start – with money required for sampling, pattern cutting, branding, labelling, packaging, grading (we’ll come to this later) and that’s before you’ve even started manufacturing your product or promoting it!
+In fact, a fashion start-up is probably one of the most financially demanding types of business you can launch – with money required for sampling, pattern cutting, branding, labelling, packaging, grading (we’ll come to this later) and that’s before you’ve even started manufacturing your product or promoting it!

 There are a lot of hidden costs and we would strongly advise seeking the supporting of a consultant with experience in garment production – some of the most common pitfalls for fashion entrepreneurs are poorly fitting garments, poor quality finished product and inconsistent sizing.